 Employers have significant control over the data of their employees.
 To protect employees, the workers' councils often completely forbid usage of individual-related data by employers.
 This is not a perfect solution though.
 On the one hand, nobody can truly verify that managers adhere to this (more often than not, they probably don't).
 On the other hand, interesting data usages might be prevented, even if employees are in principle okay with it.

 Inverse Transparency is a concept that we think can help overcome these hurdles.
-It is based on a simple principle: All data is accessible, but every data access is transparent and visible to the data owners.
+It is based on a simple principle: All legal and legitimate data accesses are allowed, but every data access is transparent and visible to the data owners.
 This makes misusage unattractive, as it can be retraced.
 Valuable and interesting data usages on the other hand are enabled in a transparent way.

 However, the question remains to what extent Inverse Transparency as passive informational approach needs to be complemented by an active control approach, which allows employees to deny data access in the first place.

 Until further notice, the course is planned to take part in-person on Garching campus.
 This decision is subject to change depending on the Covid-19 situation at the start of the semester.

 This seminar covers a broad range of topics related to how Inverse Transparency and privacy protection could be conceptualized or implemented.
 We have defined topics from different domains and for different levels of skill.
 Accordingly, we can offer interesting topics for Bachelor's as well as Master's students.

 All topics will be introduced and assigned in our first meeting.
 If you have another interesting topic in mind that is related to Inverse Transparency or privacy protection in this context, you may suggest it as an additional topic then.

 A list of exemplary topics can be found in the slides of the introductory meeting.